 In the Discworld series, Death's manservant Albert claims to be one of these: "It's no good thinking you can appeal to my better nature under this here crusty exterior, 'cos my interior's pretty damn crusty as well."

 Edmund Pevensie for the first half of The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe.
-Some people might think he has some forgivable excuse for bullying his little sister and betraying his siblings to the Big Bad, but, really... he hasn't.
+Some people might think he has some forgiveable excuse for bullying his little sister and betraying his siblings to the Big Bad, but, really... he hasn't.
 Just as he reveals, he's just sick of his oldest siblings being the ones who make all the order and take all the decisions.
 He's just a vicious, greedy, spiteful kid who believes he'll get up to the level of the other two by putting down Lucy.
-Fortunately, he does a Heel Face Turn after he discovers evil doesn't taste so good after all.
+Fortunately, he does a Heel-Face Turn after he discovers evil doesn't taste so good after all.

 Locke's dad from LOST.
 He's nice to his son just long enough to snatch his kidney, and let's not mention the whole Sawyer incident.

 Dr. House.
 Just when it looks like he's about to Pet the Dog he'll add a moment of unbelievable jerkassery.
 Some people in (in story and out) believed that his crankyness is because of his leg problem.
 And then we see get to know that he was a Jerk even before that.
-He has recently gone through therapy, gotten clean, and has become slightly but consistently less of a jerk who even starts subconsciously manipulating others to their own benefit, rather than his own.
+He has later gone through therapy, gotten clean, and has become slightly but consistently less of a jerk who even starts subconsciously manipulating others to their own benefit, rather than his own.

 Aside from the fact that he hasPet the Dog on several occasions, and he does have an excuse for being bitter besides his leg.